readthedocs/blog/read-the-docs-is-hiring.rst

 How to Apply
 ------------

+Thanks for everyone who has applied.
+We are in the process of choosing a candidate, and applications are now closed.

+..
 Send us an email at yayopensource@readthedocs.org.
 	Include whatever you think might be relevant, but mostly why you're excited to work on Read the Docs, and why you would be good at it.

 	Also let us know how many hours a week you're interested in working.
 	We are thinking 15-20 hours per week, across the full 3 months, so this can be flexible across each specific week.
 	This means you can persue other work, or build an amazing lifestyle that includes hiking on a Tuesday, if ya want.